|Contemporary Artist and

 I'm interested in what's ritual, funny and loss.
 I may not be loss averse.

-To this end I'm imbuing objects and images with some of the qualities of a puppet, irreverence and the illusion of life.
+I'm imbuing objects and images with some of the qualities of a puppet, notably, irreverence and the illusion of life.
 Two things that have always driven me.
 I'm Puppetising things.

 printed on card or canvas.
 Real objects and clothing and add to them

 using my Puppet Making materials and techniques.
 Puppet props and

 Costumes.
 Bits and bobs.

 Marcus Clarke Self Portrait 4. (right) Pencil, Graphite Pen, Charcoal on Paper with Shirt, Foam, Faux Fur and sculpted and cast styrene Eyeball.
 Button, hairgrips, feathers and Shoelace on Foam Board.

 Influences.
 As well as Puppetry, History, Architecture and Symbolism, irreverence and the illusion of life.